luisjure/csound-vim/README.md

 The [folding](http://vimdoc.sourceforge.net/htmldoc/usr_28.html) function in Vim is used to fold orchestra and score sections, instruments and user defined opcodes, multi-line comments, etc.

+By default, the folding method is set to `syntax` by the plugin.
+It has been reported that, on some systems, folding might impact the performance negatively for large files with many folds.
+If that is the case, syntax folding can be disabled by including this line in `.vimrc`:

+    au BufRead *.orc,*.sco,*.csd,*.udo   setlocal foldmethod=manual

 ### macros

 Function keys can be mapped to macros to perform operations like saving the `.csd` file, compile it and listen to the results, without leaving the editor.